rse-aunz/rse-aunz.github.io/about.md

 navigation_weight: 2
 ---

-Membership is open to RSEs in Australia and New Zealand, who sign up to the mailing list:
+Membership is open to RSEs in Australia and New Zealand.
+When you signup to the mailing list please provide information including: Name, Affiliation, Role and short description of what you do in relation to Research Software:

 <a class="rse rse-join" href="{{ site.sign_up }}">Join the community</a>